About the Scheme

 Definition of bonding

 Registrants accepted on to the Scheme are not required to sign an agreement in advance.
-Those who register and are accepted to the scheme and who work in an eligible hard-to-staff community, specialty or profession and abide by the Terms and Conditions of the intake year can apply for payments after three, four and five years.
+Those who register for and are accepted to the scheme and who work in an eligible hard-to-staff community, specialty or profession and abide by the Terms and Conditions of the intake year can apply for payments after three, four and five years.

 How much you will receive